Scaffold protein: Insulating correct signaling proteins from inactivation

 Signaling pathways are often inactivated by enzymes that reverse the activation state and/or induce the degradation of signaling components.
 Scaffolds have been proposed to protect activated signaling molecules from inactivation and/or degradation.
 Mathematical modeling has shown that kinases in a cascade without scaffolds have a higher probability of being dephosphorylated by phosphatases before they are even able to phosphorylate downstream targets.
 Furthermore, scaffolds have been shown to insulate kinases from substrate- and ATP-competitive inhibitors.

 Scaffold protein summary

 Huntingtin protein

 Huntingtin protein co-localizes with ATM repair protein at sites of DNA damage.
 Huntingtin is a scaffolding protein in the ATM oxidative DNA damage response complex.
-Huntington’s disease patients with aberrant huntingtin protein are deficient in repair of oxidative DNA damage.
-Oxidative DNA damage appears to underlie Huntington’s disease pathogenesis.
-Huntington’s disease is likely caused by the dysfunction of mutant huntingtin scaffold protein in DNA repair leading to increased oxidative DNA damage in metabolically active cells.
+Huntington's disease patients with aberrant huntingtin protein are deficient in repair of oxidative DNA damage.
+Oxidative DNA damage appears to underlie Huntington's disease pathogenesis.
+Huntington's disease is likely caused by the dysfunction of mutant huntingtin scaffold protein in DNA repair leading to increased oxidative DNA damage in metabolically active cells.

+DNA repair

+SPIDR (scaffold protein involved in DNA repair) regulates the stability or assembly of RAD51 and DMC1 on single-stranded DNA.
+RAD51 and DMC1 are recombinases that act during mammalian meiosis to mediate strand exchange during the repair of DNA double-strand breaks by homologous recombination.